-Foliage clumps resemble those of columbine (Aquilegia), grow mostly in the 3- to 5-ft. range.
+Foliage clumps resemble those of columbine (Aquilegia), grow mostly in the 3–5-ft. range.
 Plants typically bloom in late spring or summer, sending up sparsely leafed stems topped by puffs of small flowers, each consisting of four sepals and a prominent cluster of stamens.

-Superb for airy effect; delicate tracery of leaves and flowers is particularly effective against dark green background.
+Superb for airy effect; delicate tracery of leaves and flowers is particularly effective against a dark green background.
 Offers a pleasing contrast to sturdier perennials.
-Foliage good in arrangements.
-Most meadow rues need some winter chill; all thrive in dappled sunlight at woodland edges, tolerate full sun in cooler climates.
+Foliage is good in arrangements.
+Most meadow rues need some winter chill; all thrive in dappled sunlight at woodland edges and tolerate full sun in cooler climates.
 Protect from wind.

-Europe, northern Asia.
-To 2–3 ft. tall, 1 ft. wide, with bluish green foliage.
+From Europe and northern Asia.
+Grows to 2–3 ft. tall and 1 ft. wide, with bluish green foliage.
 Earliest of the meadow rues to bloom: clouds of fluffy stamens (the white or greenish sepals drop off) appear for a couple of weeks in mid- to late spring.
 Rosy lilac is the usual color, but white and purple selections are available.
 If left in place, spent flowers are followed by attractive, long-lasting seed heads.
-Heat tolerant.
+Heat-tolerant.

-Europe, northern Asia.
-To 2–3 ft. tall, 1 ft. wide, with bluish green foliage. ...
+From Europe and northern Asia.
+Grows to 2–3 ft. tall and 1 ft. wide, with bluish green foliage. ...